junwatu/openai-tokens-dashboard/blog/README.md

 -   **Efficiency**: React creates an in-memory data structure cache, computes the resulting differences, and then updates the browser's displayed DOM efficiently.
 This results in a fast and responsive user interface.
 -   **Popularity and Support**: React is widely used and has a strong community, making it a safe and reliable choice for building the front-end of the Tokens Usage Dashboard.

 In combination, GridDB, Node.js, and React provide a powerful, efficient, and reliable stack for building our Tokens Usage Dashboard.
-The next section will dive deeper into each of these technologies and their role in the dashboard.

 ## Designing the Dashboard